 19 Silver-tone metal leaves with a variety of beads and rhinestones resembling flowers make up this 1930s pin.
 Unsigned Haskell.

 20 Another silver-tone metal leaf pin, this one with flattened red glass beads and pearls.
 From the 1930s.
+Acquired from her nephew Joseph.
 Unsigned Haskell.

 21 [Sold] Fur clip from the 1930s with a variety of art glass pate de verre stones in green, rose and purple, decorated with floral silver-tone metal findings.
 Unsigned Haskell.